FelixOnline/v2/content/articles/2012-2-3-first-ever-tedx-conference-comes-to-imperial.md

 subtitle: >
   Live lectures and online videos to explore science, design and innovation
 date: "2012-02-03 00:23:17 +0000"

 # Attributes from Felix Online V1
 id: "2120"
 old_path: /news/2120/first-ever-tedx-conference-comes-to-imperial
 aliases:
  - /news/2120/first-ever-tedx-conference-comes-to-imperial
+imported: true
+comments:
+ - Upload the fucking digital issue to the archive  its nearly 6pm on the Friday its meant to be released

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true